bmlam/EasyGrantsAdmin/README.md

 ```

 The package which actually will perform the grant, PCK_GRANTS_ADMIN, is in a schema
-which does not have DBA privileges.
+which does _not_ require DBA privileges.
 But the package is defined with INVOKERS RIGHT.
 After checking the object_grant_requests table and the data dictionary, it will
 generate the appropiate GRANT sttaements.
 In practice, the deployer will need to
 logon e.g. as HR user and call: